 What Is Prostatitis?

 Prostatitis is the infection or inflammation of the prostate gland.
 It is a common urological condition.
-There's no direct evidence that Prostatitis can lead to prostate cancer.
+There is no direct evidence that prostatitis can lead to prostate cancer.

 Who are at risk of Prostatitis?